ruchee/vimrc/vimfiles/bundle/vim-crystal/README.md

 ![screenshot](https://raw.githubusercontent.com/rhysd/ss/master/vim-crystal/completion.gif)

-Currently you can complete variable names.
+Currently you can complete only variable names.
+If you want more advanced completion, please consider to use a language server like [crystalline](https://github.com/elbywan/crystalline).

 ## Maintainers